 When it comes to health care, pet owners want only the best for their furry family members.
 The University of Missouri Veterinary Health Center at Wentzville, Missouri, offers unique services to complement the full line of routine and specialized veterinary care at our Columbia location.
-Our satellite clinic opened in 2011 and provides convenient care for St. Louis-area clients whose pets need cancer treatments, behavior treatment, dermatology or advanced diagnostic imaging.
+Our satellite clinic opened in 2011 and provides convenient care for St. Louis-area clients whose pets need cancer treatments, dermatology or advanced diagnostic imaging.

 Our VHC – Wentzville veterinarians include board-certified specialists who are happy to work closely with your local veterinarian or coordinate care with the specialists at our Columbia location.
 If you are unsure if your pet is a candidate for care at our clinic, please call us or talk to your veterinarian.

 To ensure a safe environment for all our Veterinary Health Center at Wentzville clients and staff, we have implemented some new policies.

 - We are evaluating patients on a case-by-case basis to determine who needs to be seen.
 We are rescheduling non-essential appointments to a later date.
 We will call clients if we need to reschedule a pet’s appointment.